MichiganCOG/M-PACT/RAINPROJECT.md

         * The alpha was initialized to 0.7788 when compared to v23.
 This forced it to saturate at 1.0 instead of 0.5.
     * The 3rd best performing model is v23.7.1 (on HMDB51).
 The activation function is tanh(relu(+-parameter))  * 0.5 + 0.5.
         * The only model where free roam on positive and negative sides of the parameter space was allowed and performance is so high.

 * For Phi only models
+    * Best performing model is v 34.3.lstm (on both HMDB51 and HMDB51Rate).
+The activation function used is tanh(relu(+-parameter)) *0.5 + 0.5.
+        * The value of phi chosen is not by saturation and there is a steady learning process.
+        * The layer is placed at the bottom.
+    * 2nd best performing model is v31.3.lstm (on both HMDB51 and HMDB51Rate).
+The activation function used is tanh(relu(+-parameter)) *0.5 + 0.5.
+        * The value of phi chosen is not by saturation and there is a steady learning process.
+        * The layer is placed at the top.
+    * Both models use LSTMs.
+    * Both models do not use uniform sampling after phi is used.

 * For Alpha + Phi models